 Lisa is a visual artist, wife, and mother of three and has been a full-time resident of Whistler since 2009.
-She has been a director on the board of Arts Whistler for two years and a volunteer in the arts community for many more.
-Recently, Lisa has begun teaching art classes for adults and youth as part of Arts Whistler’s community programming.
-When Lisa is not busy being a mom and wife, painting, volunteering, or teaching, she enjoys hiking, cross country skiing, swimming, socializing with friends, and enjoying many of Whistler’s awesome local cultural offerings.
+She has been a director on the board of Arts Whistler for five years and a volunteer in the arts community for many more.
+Recently, Lisa recently begun teaching art classes for adults and youth as part of Arts Whistler’s community programming.
+When Lisa is not busy being a mom and wife, painting, volunteering, or teaching, she enjoys hiking, cross country skiing, swimming, socializing with friends, and many of Whistler’s local cultural offerings.
 Lisa looks forward to continuing to support and advocate for arts and culture in Whistler.

 Born in Montreal, Quebec, Suzanne has always had a passion for the arts.
 She and her husband Barry have been in the spa business since 1989 and own the Avello Spa & Health Club in the Westin Resort & Spa.
 Suzanne is also an abstract artist and has her own gallery in the Westin Hotel.
 She participates on a number of committees including the Alliance for Arts & Culture (ACT), Whistler Association of Retailers & Merchants (WARM) and the Whistler Galleries Association (WGA).

 Joel is the Vice President of Employee Experience with Whistler Blackcomb.
 Originally from Bolton, Ontario, he was transferred to Whistler in 1999 through the Delta Hotel brand and began working for Whistler Blackcomb in 2001.
 Holding positions as Human Resources Generalist, Housing Manager, Lean Six Sigma Blackbelt, Joel currently oversees the human resources division for the organization’s 4,000 employees.
 Joel sits on several advisory committees with go2HR in Vancouver supporting their mandate to provide human resources services and advocacy to the hospitality and tourism industry in British Columbia.
-Joel is also a supporter of the Zero Ceiling foundation in Whistler and is a new member on the Whistler Arts Council board.
+Joel is also a supporter of the Zero Ceiling foundation in Whistler and is a new member on the Arts Whistler board.
 Joel holds a degree in Political Science from Wilfrid Laurier University, a Diploma in Human Resources Management from Humber College and certificates in Critical Incident Response from both the Justice Institute of BC and the University of Maryland.

 Nancy Wilhelm-Morden, ex-officio Appointee, Municipal Council